m-arya-m/IoT-based-CCSIT-Labs-monitoring-system/README.md

 # IoT-based-CCSIT-Labs-monitoring-system

 ## Project Description
-n IoT-based temperature monitoring system can enhance device temperature management in CCSIT labs by utilizing sensors to track temperature in real-time.
+IoT-based temperature monitoring system can enhance device temperature management in CCSIT labs by utilizing sensors to track temperature in real-time.
 This system can provide alerts for temperature fluctuations, enabling timely interventions to prevent overheating and ensure optimal operating conditions.

 ## Hardware Requirements
 - Temperature